 “Most Dogs Have Owners….
 Lhasa Apso Has a Staff….”

-When you look this cute, you can get away with murder, which is why even though the Lhasa Apso can be a lot of “work” to own, there is still a ton of reasons why these guys are so popular.
+Hilarious as it sounds, most Lhasa Apso dog owners will tell you it’s true.
+But that’s not because they’re complaining; it’s just because that’s how it is!
+But, when you look this cute, you can get away with murder, which is why even though the Lhasa Apso can be a lot of “work” to own, there are still many reasons why these guys are so popular.

 Which is why…

-We wanted to take a moment and discuss what it might be like to own one of these little guys so that if you’re currently considering adopting a Lhasa Apso puppy or rescue dog, you’ll have a better idea if it’s going to be a good fit for you!
+We wanted to take a moment and discuss what it might be like to own one of these little guys so that if you’re considering adopting a Lhasa Apso puppy or rescue dog, you’ll have a better idea if it’s going to be a good fit for you!

 So, without further ado, let’s dive right in.